 When selecting recips for embryo transfer you should try and select cattle with a docile tendency.
 This allows for lower stress during the setup process, which can lead to higher pregnancy rates.
-When selecting cattle from your herd your should steer away from heifers, as they don’t always set up properly.
-If you have records of calving you should try to use the cattle who calve on time every year.
+When selecting cattle from your herd you should steer away from heifers, as they don’t always set up properly.
+If you have records of calving, you should try to use the cattle who calve on time every year.

 All cows in a recip herd need to be on a standard vaccination schedule.
 Timing, however, of those vaccines needs to be at least 30 days prior to synchronization.
 We understand that this means working your cattle one more time, but it will help your pregnancy rates.
-We encourage you to speak with your local vet in order to set up the vaccination program.
+We encourage you to speak with your local vet to set up the vaccination program.